 Anne Baggott is an experienced employment lawyer with a unique, blended practice representing both companies and individuals on all aspects of employment law.

 Anne advises and strategically guides businesses through the complex web of workplace laws.
-She helps businesses avoid litigation by recommending practical and legally compliant solutions to employment issues.
 When claims arise, she defends employers before administrative agencies and courts.

 Anne also helps employees with legal problems at work.
-Although she serves individuals of all diverse backgrounds, she has a special passion for helping women and older employees fix the injustices they have experienced at work.
-Anne actively defends the rights of individuals before administrative agencies and in court and arbitration.
-She also negotiates and advises individuals on executive agreements, employment agreements, restrictive covenants, and separation packages.
+She negotiates and advises individuals on executive agreements, employment agreements, restrictive covenants, and separation packages.

 Drawing on her experience representing both employers and employees, Anne conducts third-party, neutral workplace investigations of employee complaints, charges and lawsuits that allege employee or employer misconduct.
 Anne works with the business to assess exposure, if any, and implement recommendations noted during the investigation, all with the goal of helping companies create equal-opportunity workplaces.